 Chevron is committed to improving the lives of all its employees and their communities.
-For example, Saudi Arabian Chevron’s hospital and field clinic for PZ operations recorded some 10,000 visits by employees, their families and other community members in 2015.
+For example, Saudi Arabian Chevron’s hospital and field clinic for PZ operations provides support to our employees, their families and other community members.

 Creating a safe work environment in the PZ is a top priority.
-During 2015, employees and contractors of Saudi Arabian Chevron at Mina Saud and Wafra logged more than 9 million work-hours without a day-away-from-work injury and drove 6 million miles without a major crash.
+In 2017, employees and contractors of Saudi Arabian Chevron at Mina Saud and Wafra logged more than 5 million work-hours without a Days Away From Work injury and drove more than 1 million miles without a major crash.

 Chevron is implementing competency and organizational development strategies with the objective of placing the right Saudis in the right jobs at the right time.

-The company provides resources and education, training and development opportunities for Saudi employees at all levels.
-Nearly 87 percent of Saudi Arabian Chevron’s 809 employees are Saudi nationals, and many hold positions at the highest levels of management.
+The company provides resources as well as education, training and development opportunities for Saudi employees at all levels.

 Cutting-edge applications of the industry’s latest processes flow across Chevron’s worldwide operations, linking, for example, national employees in the PZ with specialists in Houston.